OpenCSGs/csghub-server/tests/README.md

 There are two test files provided:

-- **model_test.go**: This tests CRUD operations for models and Git-related functionality.
-Since the model, dataset, space, and code all share the same repository and Git API code, you can consider this file to also test dataset, space, and code-related features.
+- **api/model_test.go**: This tests CRUD operations for models and Git-related functionality.
+Since the model, dataset, space, and code all share the same repo/Git code, you can consider this file to also test dataset, space, and code-related features.
-- **dataset_viewer_test.go**: This file tests the Temporal workflows for the dataset viewer server.
+- **api/dataset_viewer_test.go**: This file tests the Temporal workflows for the dataset viewer server.

 The test code in these files clearly demonstrates how to test the API, Git, and workflows.
 There’s no need to repeat this here.